mdsimon2/RPi-CamillaDSP/README.md

 output_device = "hw:Loopback,1";
 ```

 Using SOX for interpolation should avoid audible artifacts from clock syncing.
-The last line sets the output device to your ALSA loopback device 1.
+The last line sets the output device to ALSA loopback device 1.
 Airplay will automatically resample to 44.1 kHz sample rate by default.

 Restart shairport-sync service to reflect changes in shairport-sync.conf